What Classes Are Required in College? 2026 Guide

 7. Visual or Performing Arts

-Many colleges require that students take a visual or performing arts course as part of their core classes.
-You could choose a studio class like dance, a hands-on class teaching video production, or a more theory-based class covering music concepts.
+Many colleges require students to take a visual or performing arts course as part of their core classes.
+You could choose a studio class, such as dance, a hands-on class teaching video production, or a more theory-based class covering music concepts.

 8. Major Specific Courses

 Some majors require that you take certain classes as part of your general education requirements to prepare you for courses within your educational focus.
-For example, students on a pre-med educational track may be required to take more specific natural science courses to fulfill the science requirements, such as anatomy, chemistry, and biology.
+For example, students on a pre-med educational track may need to take more specific natural science courses to fulfill the science requirements (e.g., anatomy, chemistry, and biology).

 9. Foreign Language Courses

-It's not uncommon to see foreign language courses be a required part of your general education credits.
+It's not uncommon to see foreign language courses as a requirement for your general education credits.
 Many colleges require a class or two in a foreign language, and you can generally choose from a wide range of language offerings, including sign language.

 10. Electives